Libertalia: Background

 Libertalia was a legendary free colony founded by pirates led by Captain Misson, although most historians have expressed doubts over its existence outside of literature.
-Libertalia got its name from the Latin word liberi which means "free".
+Libertalia got its name from the Latin word liberum which means "free".
 Misson's idea was to have his society be one in which people of all colours, creeds, and beliefs were to be free of any scrutiny.
 He wanted to give the people of Libertalia their own demonym, not one of a past country of origin.
-Historian and activist Marcus Rediker describes the pirates as follows:
+Historian and far-left activist Marcus Rediker claims:

 These pirates who settled in Libertalia would be "vigilant Guardians of the People's Rights and Liberties"; they would stand as "Barriers against the Rich and Powerful" of their day.
 By waging war on behalf of "the Oppressed" against the "Oppressors," they would see that "Justice was equally distributed."

 Like some historically documented pirates, they practiced direct democracy, where the people as a whole held the authority to make laws and rules, and also used systems of councils composed of delegates who were supposed to think of themselves as "comrades" of the general population, not rulers.
 They created a new language for their colony and operated a socialist economy.

 The pirate utopia's motto was "for God and liberty," and its flag was white, in contrast to a Jolly Roger.